rskwan/rskwan.github.io/pmt/index.md

 It could also be too sweet or not sweet enough, from adding too much or too little sugar.
 In my opinion, most tea shops tend to make their milk tea too sweet.
 While some may shrug it off or even prefer it when the milk tea is very sweet, it can ruin the tea completely, often masking the flavor of the tea.
-(Of course, another error is using powder, which completely invalidates the PMT.)

-While it may seem that I'm rather picky, there are some good PMT drinks out there, and many acceptable ones.
+While it may seem that I'm rather picky, there are decent PMT drinks out there.
 PMT fails only when one or more of these criteria are completely off.

-## Reviews (under construction)
+## Reviews

+_Under construction._

 In the past couple of years, I've visited a number of places that serve PMT, usually evaluating the standard PMT (black milk tea with tapioca pearls,